 In this context we offer board and top management briefings focusing on:

 - The Role of Non-Executive Directors

 - Principles of Corporate and Financial Governance

 Forum Membership Subscription

-If you require any further information, please contact Paul Turpin or Aidan Horan at the IPA on +353 (0)1 240 3600.
-They would be delighted to discuss further ways of ensuring that the Forum membership would bring significant benefits to organisations operating in the public interest.
+If you require any further information, please contact Aidan Horan at the IPA on +353 (0)1 240 3600.
+Aidan would be delighted to discuss further ways of ensuring that the Forum Membership would bring significant benefits to organisations operating in the public interest.